davidwahl/chatgpt-invoice/README.md

 ### "Login link appears to be expired"

-- Login links expire after ~24 hours
+- Login links expire after ~30 minutes
 - The script will automatically request a new link
 - You can manually trigger with `--request` flag